centreon/centreon-documentation/fr/graph-views/secure-your-map-platform.md

 > "tls_broker" profile implies "tls" profile.
 So Centreon MAP service
 > serves necessarily HTTPS.

-Once you add a truststore, Centreon MAP will only use the truststore to validate certificates.
+Once you add a truststore, Centreon MAP will use it to validate self-signed certificates.
 This means that if you use a self-signed certificate for the central server, you must add it to the truststore.
 If you don't, the
  **Monitoring > Map** page will be blank, and the logs (**/var/log/centreon-map/centreon-map.log**) ) will show the following error :